Aziz Ali al-Misri: Later career in Egypt

 Back to Egypt, Aziz al-Misri married Frances (born Smith) an American and they had a son Omar (1930–2010).
 From 1927 to 1935, he directed the Cairo Police Academy.
 By decision of his father King Fouad, the crown prince Farouk, attended (from September 1935 to May 1936) the Royal Military Academy in Woolwich under the guardianship of Aziz Pasha and Ahmed Hassanein Pasha.
 Aziz Pasha was then a member of the regency council assisting Farouk until the latter became officially King of Egypt in July 1937.
 In 1938, Aziz al-Misry became inspector general of the Egyptian army.
 In this capacity he attempted to make the Muslim Brotherhood group part of the Young Egypt Party.
 His proposal was not endorsed by Hasan Al Banna, leader of the Muslim Brotherhood.

-In 1939, Premier Ali Mahir named him chief of staff, but he was dismissed from that post in 1940 at Britain's insistence.
-He deserted the Egyptian army and tried to reach the Axis forces in the Libyan desert but was caught and put into trial in 1941.
-Anwar Sadat had a part in this attempt.
+In 1939, Premier Ali Mahir named him chief of staff, but he was dismissed from that post in 1940 at Britain's insistence after incriminating documents were found in his house proving he had had contacts with the Italians in Libya.
+After he was retired from the Egyptian army, he tried to reach the Axis forces in Iraq whose PM Rashid Ali Kilani had joined Germany, but was caught and put on trial in 1941.
+Anwar Sadat related in his autobiography that he had a part in this attempt, and that officers from the Egyptian Air Force tried to arrange a plane for Aziz to carry him to Beirut, then under Vichy France, from where he could then travel to Iraq.
 Aziz al-Misry was released in 1942 among others as he revealed having informed Colonel Cudbert Thornhill (British Special Operations Executive officer) of his flight to reach Iraq.
 In the cosmopolitan society of Cairo and with his wide culture and religious tolerance, Aziz al-Misri had, in all communities, many acquaintances and some friends.

 Post-1952 Revolution and death

 After al-Misri had helped the Free Officers prepare for the revolution of 1952, they named him ambassador to Moscow in 1953 and considered making him president in place of Muhammad Naguib, but he retired in 1954.

 He died on 15 June 1965 in Cairo.
-Egypt honored him with State funeral.
+Egypt honoured him with a State funeral.